-Tom Mix Memorial – Driving North from Tucson to get to Florence, you'll likely take Hwy.
-79 - Pinal Pioneer Parkway.
-Along this road, on October 12, 1940, Western film star Tom Mix had a car accident.
-A barrier was in the road, because of a wash-out from a flash-flood.
-He swerved at the last minute, his car overturned, a suitcase flung into his head from the rear.
+- Tom Mix Memorial – Driving North from Tucson, to Florence, from Hwy.
+80, take Hwy.
+79, Pinal Pioneer Parkway.
+Along here, on October 12, 1940, Western Film star Tom Mix had a car accident.
+After a flash-flood, he swerved to avoid a road barrier.
+His car flipped, a suitcase flung into his head from the rear.
 His neck broke, and he died.
 The nearby wash is named for him.
-Check for the rest-stop between Mile Marker 15 & 16 - there you'll find the monument in his honor, 15 miles before arriving at Florence.
-He was a friend to Wyatt Earp - a pall bearer at his funeral in 1929.
+Watch for the rest-stop between Mile Marker 15 & 16.
+There’s a monument in his honor, 15 miles before Florence.
+He was Wyatt Earp’s friend, a pall bearer at his 1929 funeral.

-St. Anthony’s Greek Orthodox Monastery - A beautiful desert oasis built by monks starting in 1995.
-A self guided tour is available.
-Check in at the bookstore right at you enter.
-Be warned that you must have proper attire - conservative, modest, nothing sheer.
-Women must wear a skirt & have a scarf-type head coverings, but not hats.
+- St. Anthony’s Greek Orthodox Monastery – Beautiful desert oasis built by monks in 1995.
+Take the self guided tour.
+When entering, check in at the bookstore.
+Be warned: have proper attire.
+Modest, nothing sheer.
+Women must wear a skirt & have scarf-type head coverings, but not hats.
 Men must wear a hat.
-Some borrowing-wear is available, if you brought the wrong items.
-No smoking on the premises.
+Some borrowing-wear is available.
+No smoking.
 No speaking with the monks.
-Also - photos are allowed, but not of the monks.
-The location is off Rt.
+Photos are allowed, but not of the monks.
+Off Rt.
 79, 12 miles South of Florence.
 Take Paisano Road to 4784 North St. Joseph’s Way.
-The grounds and architecture are worth the experience!
+Grounds and architecture are worth it!

 Things to Do in Arizona in November